Couscouz/iot-tartu-2024/portfolio.md

 **Add more hardware**

-We decided to add a temperature sensor in our setup.
+We decided to add another button in our setup.
-The goal is to turn on the led if the temperature is above X°.
+The goal is to have one button controlling the color of the RGB led and another button only for on/off.
-The code of this node can be found in ``temp_sensor_wifi.ino`` The sum up gif of this all setup is ``3_nodes_wifi.gif``
+The code of this node can be found in ``led_via_2_wifi_buttons`` The sum up gif of this all setup is ``3_nodes_wifi.gif``

 ## Week 4

+For this week we decided to go for the dashboard and the temperature sensor.
+In fact, we ordered some in order to make passive wifi temperature in our flat.
+First of all, we started by setting up Node-Red on the gateway computer, installing dashboards libraries and so.

+Then we made a simple MQTT Hello world, composed of a MQTT in into a Debug block in order to print.
+Secondly, a trigger into a MQTT out.
+Can be seen in ``nodered_1.png``

+After this, we made a dashboard composed with a Gauge and a Chart (``nodered_2.png``).
+In input we have a MQTT sub, giving data to a function in order to extract temperature and send it to the Gauge and the Chart.